 Due to the holistic approach we take with all our customers who look for our help we are excelling in social inclusion and working more and more with external partners.

-Off the back of these successes we now train people on welfare, how to run a data led campaign using LIFT, and how to use the Benefit and Budgeting Calculator.
+Off the back of these successes we now train people on welfare, how to run a data led campaign using LIFT, and how to use the Better Off Calculator.

 Jane Worrell, Revenues and Benefits Senior Specialist, Folkestone and Hythe